How To Clear Cache On Android: The #1 Quickest Method

 So if cache helps speed up the Internet and apps on your Android devices, why should you clear the cache from time to time?

 The main reason you want to delete your device’s cache is if you’re having certain issues with a website or app.
-Perhaps images are displaying right or you’re having problems logging in.
+Perhaps images aren’t displaying right or you’re having problems logging in.